stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 morbidity of these great floundering white things, with black fur on their backs, a rudimentary horn in the centre of their foreheads, and an unmistakable trace of human or anthropoid blood in their flat-nosed, bulging-lipped faces.
-They were, he declared later in his manuscript, the most terrible objective entities he ever saw in his life, either in K&rsquo;n-yan or in the outer world.
+They were, he declared later in his manuscript, the most terrible objective entities he ever saw in his life, either in K'n-yan or in the outer world.
 And the specific quality of their supreme terror was something apart from any easily recognisable or describable feature.
 The main trouble was that they were not wholly products of Nature.

-  The party observed Zamacona&rsquo;s fright, and hastened to reassure him as much as possible.
+  The party observed Zamacona's fright, and hastened to reassure him as much as possible.
 The beasts or   gyaa-yothn,   they explained, surely were curious things;
 but were really very harmless.
-The flesh they ate was not that of intelligent people of the master-race, but merely that of a special slave-class which had for the most part ceased to be thoroughly human, and which indeed was the principal meat stock of K&rsquo;n-yan.
-They&mdash;or their principal ancestral element&mdash;had first been found in a wild state amidst the Cyclopean ruins of the deserted red-litten world of Yoth which lay below the blue-litten world of K&rsquo;n-yan.
+The flesh they ate was not that of intelligent people of the master-race, but merely that of a special slave-class which had for the most part ceased to be thoroughly human, and which indeed was the principal meat stock of K'n-yan.
+They--or their principal ancestral element--had first been found in a wild state amidst the Cyclopean ruins of the deserted red-litten world of Yoth which lay below the blue-litten world of K'n-yan.
 That part of them was human, seemed quite clear; but men of science could never decide whether they were actually the descendants of the bygone entities who had lived and reigned in the strange ruins.
 The chief ground for such a supposition was the well-known fact that the vanished inhabitants